 I walked with angry, defiant stomps back to spot number one — the cupcake place — but found solace in a chalk-drawn sun on its cutesy blackboard wall.
 The sun was wearing sunglasses (LOL!) and had a bubble exiting its mouth that said, “Cold-brewed iced coffee!”
 Sweeter words had never been scribbled.

 I ordered the largest glass of iced heaven they had and my request was met with a cheery, “Two seconds!”
 But two seconds turned into ten minutes and I was then greeted with a very bored looking manager who more or less “apologized” that they had actually run out.

 This is when I found out that I am actually Larry David trapped inside a 25-year-old woman’s body.
-(Traces of Elaine from his Seinfeld days embody me too.)
+(There are traces of Elaine from LD’s Seinfeld days in me, too.)

 “SERIOUSLY?!”
 I shouted.
 I was indignant.
 Repulsed.
 Mouth agape and horrified.
 “How does NO ONE in MANHATTAN have ICED COFFEE?
 You just take coffee, and add ice!
 Coffee, and ice!
 SERIOUSLY?
 Seriously.
 RIDICULOUS.”
 Picture a flaming maniac waving her arms around like a nutcase in cool shoes with Medusa hair.
 That was me.

 I couldn’t believe it.
 For the rest of the day I wouldn’t shut up about it.
 Everyone ignored me but that didn’t stop my rant.
 Had this actually been a Curb Your Enthusiasm episode, I would have then gone to a party where the manager from earlier was co-hosting and I’d get into an actual fight with her, only to later find out that she was my wife Cheryl’s sister I never knew about, or something.